DefinetlyNotAI/Logicytics/README.md

 ID, and are written into that run's `packages/` and `hashes/` directories;
 collector workspaces and `logs/` remain run-scoped.
 Explicit reruns use a `rerun-<utc>-run-<id>.zip` package identity.

+`debug` writes redacted environment, preflight, Sysinternals, Python-support, version, and configured file-integrity diagnostics to `output/logs/debug/debug.json`. `dev` compares the repository with the optional integrity manifest and checks source organization without running collectors.
+Manifest changes are opt-in: use `dev --write-manifest --next-version 4.1.0`, or `dev --interactive` to review status markers and confirm the write.

 Collectors that request additional access must be explicitly approved, for
 example: